Battle of Adys: Primary sources

 The main source for almost every aspect of the First Punic War is the historian Polybius (c.
-200 – c.
-118 BC), a Greek sent to Rome in 167 BC as a hostage.
+200), a Greek sent to Rome in 167 BC as a hostage.
 His works include a manual on military tactics, no longer extant but he is now known for The Histories, written sometime after 146 BC, or about a century after the battle of Adys.
 Polybius's work is considered broadly objective and largely neutral between the Carthaginian and Roman points of view.
 The accuracy of Polybius's account has been much debated over the past 150 years but the modern consensus is to accept it largely at face value and the details of the war in modern sources are largely based on interpretations of Polybius's account.
 The historian Andrew Curry sees Polybius as being "fairly reliable"; while Dexter Hoyos describes him as "a remarkably well-informed, industrious, and insightful historian".
 Other, later, ancient histories of the war exist but in fragmentary or summary form and they usually cover military operations on land in more detail than those at sea.
 Modern historians usually take into account the later histories of Diodorus Siculus and Dio Cassius, although the classicist Adrian Goldsworthy states "Polybius' account is usually to be preferred when it differs with any of our other accounts".
 Other sources include inscriptions, archaeological evidence and empirical evidence from reconstructions such as the trireme Olympias.